COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Experiments

 \section{Experiments}

-We employ four COCOLA encoder models in our experiments : ``COCOLA MoisesDB'', ``COCOLA Slakh2100'', ``COCOLA CocoChorales'' and ``COCOLA All''.
+In our experiments, we trained four COCOLA encoder models without HPS: ``COCOLA MoisesDB'', ``COCOLA Slakh2100'', ``COCOLA CocoChorales'' and ``COCOLA All''.
 The first three are trained on the homonym datasets, while the last one is trained on all three combined.
-For the ``COCOLA CocoChorales'' we use all ensables while on ``COCOLA All'' we use only the Random ensamble for a more balanced partitioning, with respect to the other datasets.
-MUSDB18-HQ, being the smallest dataset, is used as a held-out test dataset for studying generalization.
+For the ``COCOLA CocoChorales'' we use all the ensembles, while on ``COCOLA All'' we use only the Random ensemble for a more balanced partitioning with respect to the other datasets.
+Furthermore, we train a ``COCOLA HPS All'' using HPS with the same dataset as ``COCOLA ALL''.
+To assess generalization, the smallest dataset, MUSDB18-HQ, is reserved as a held-out test set.